 But one thing we cannot deny is the call to be filled with the Spirit is Scriptural:

-Even without the command “to be filled”, wouldn’t anyone want the joy of the Lord and the benefits of knowing Christ?
+Even without the command “to be filled”, anyone would want the joy of the Lord and the benefits of knowing Christ.
 Being filled with the Spirit is a joy that flows within the Holy Trinity and empowers us to live according to our calling in Christ.

-But you will receive power when the Holy Spirit comes upon you, and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth.John 1:8 (ESV)
+But you will receive power when the Holy Spirit comes upon you, and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth.Acts 1:8

 If you were to ask individuals how they were filled with the Spirit.
 They might say at the altar (as someone laid hands on them) or in the privacy of their bedroom.
 We seek but the Lord fills.